SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates TA, INDT, FOCS

-TravelCenters of America Inc. (NASDAQ: TA)’s sale to BP p.l.c. for $86.00 per share in cash.
+TravelCenters of America Inc. TA's sale to BP p.l.c. for $86.00 per share in cash.
 If you are a TravelCenters shareholder, click here to learn more about your rights and options.

-INDUS Realty Trust, Inc. (NASDAQ: INDT)’s sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
+INDUS Realty Trust, Inc. INDT's sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
 If you are an INDUS shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.